sirenmarkets/core/certora/ERC1155ControllerReport.md

 ### Bugs found and recommendations

-No bugs or vulnverabilities found
+No vulnverabilities found

-Reccomendation: To ensure that controller is always properly set in the right scenario, adding a check to make sure the value of controller passed is not 0 is suggested, however this is not believed to affect any validity of the code
+The ERC1155Controller does not check that the SeriesController passed to `__ERC1155Controller_init` is non-zero.
+This is not a major concern, but an additional precondition may be warranted.

 ### Assumptions made during verification